 Why do I need to declare my convictions?

 By law, customers must fully and accurately complete all of the questions on the insurance form.
-It used to be that the law instructed customers to declare all ‘material facts’, regardless of what questions were on the form.
+It used to be that the law instructed customers to declare all 'material facts', regardless of what questions were on the form.
 However, a recent change to the law states that it is now the responsibility of the insurer to ask the right questions.
 When seeking drink drivers insurance it will be vital to provide completely accurate information.

 The Rehabilitation of Offenders Act 1974